SajixInc/Rasabot/README.md

 * **Actions.py:**
 This is the python file to run the custom actions.
 This file can be used for an API call or database querying.
 When the action is "action_hello" the above code will execute and dispatches the text "Hello" as a reply.
 * **Training:**
-Bot as created a Basic project, now we can train our model based on the data that we have provided rasa will start to train both nlu and core model and then stores the trained model in the models folder by the following command
+Bot as created a Basic project, now we can train our model based on the data that we have provided.
+RASA will start to train both nlu and core model and then stores the trained model in the models folder by the following command
 ```bash
   rasa train
 ```

-* Rasa will create inital project where you can able to talk to the Bot, And it will ask you to train the Intial Bot Choose "Yes".
+* RASA will create inital project where you can able to talk to the Bot, When it will ask you to train the Intial Bot: Choose "Yes".

 ![image](https://user-images.githubusercontent.com/92524410/216561608-b02b5938-8198-4404-96d2-99972584c777.png)
 * Model is created Successfully